Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: Conclusion

-This paper proposes a novel itube-CILQR algorithm based on the CILQR optimizer \cite{Che19, Liu24} and an interpolation tube-based MPC approach \cite{Kog20}.
-The optimizer has high computation speed, and, in the tube-based method, improved tightened constraints were computed using varying disturbance bounds.
-In addition, a synthesized control law \cite{Dav11} was used for the robust control of the actual system.
-The disturbance considered in this study resulted from road curvature, which could be detected online along with the ego-vehicle heading angle and lateral offset during a lane-keeping task by using a visual perception system \cite{Lee24}.
-The effectiveness of itube-CILQR algorithm was validated through numerical and vision-based experiments conducted on large-curvature roads with variational road friction in TORCS.
-The itube-CILQR algorithm had satisfactory performance in numerical simulations and further outperformed itube-MPC algorithm implemented using the IPOPT solver in real-time vision-based maneuvers.
-The itube-CILQR algorithm had a fast average computation time of approximately 3.16 ms in these experiments, whereas the average latency of itube-MPC algorithm was longer than 14.75 ms. Moreover, the itube-CILQR algorithm reduced conservatism, thereby enhancing system performance compared with control by standard tube-based approaches, such as tube-CILQR-up.
-The features of itube-CILQR algorithm, including real-time performance, guaranteed robustness, and lower conservatism, indicate its excellent potential for robust automotive control not only in academic research but also in practical applications.
+To improve vehicle control and safety in autonomous driving, this study developed the itube-CILQR algorithm, which integrates the CILQR optimization algorithm \cite{Che19, Liu24} with an interpolation-tube-based MPC approach \cite{Kog20}.
+The CILQR algorithm provides high computation speed, and the interpolation-tube-based method enables the computation of improved tightened constraints through varying disturbance bounds.
+Furthermore, the proposed itube-CILQR algorithm uses an integrated control law \cite{Dav11} to achieve robust control of the actual system.
+The disturbance considered in this study resulted from road curvature, which could be detected online along with the ego vehicle's heading angle and the lateral offset during a lane-keeping task by using a visual perception system \cite{Lee24}.
+The effectiveness of the proposed algorithm was validated through numerical simulations and vision-based experiments conducted in TORCS for large-curvature roads with different friction levels.
+The itube-CILQR algorithm exhibited satisfactory performance in the numerical simulations and outperformed the itube-MPC algorithm, which uses the IPOPT, in real-time vision-based maneuvers.
+The itube-CILQR algorithm had a short average computation time of approximately 3.45 ms in the vision-based experiments, whereas the itube-MPC algorithm had a relatively long average computation time of 14.92 ms. Moreover, compared with standard tube-based approaches, such as tube-CILQR-up, itube-CILQR reduced conservatism, thereby enhancing system control performance.
+The itube-CILQR algorithm exhibits features such as real-time performance, guaranteed robustness, and low conservatism; thus, it has strong potential for enabling robust automotive control in practical applications.
+Future studies can focus on two directions.
+First, they can investigate whether the findings of the present study hold true when additional factors related to automated driving are considered, such as the interactions of the ego vehicle with surrounding vehicles or emergency obstacle avoidance.
+Second, they can examine the effectiveness of the proposed algorithm through physical experiments on hardware-in-the-loop or actual vehicle platforms.